lordkkjmix/Bluemix-sample-ionic/README.md

 ```Bash
 git clone https://github.com/lordkkjmix/Bluemix-sample-ionic
 ```
+###Replace your ionic www folder by cloned www folder
 ### Add the native platforms to your app

 Navigate into your project directory and run the following commands: